jmcuneo/a1-gettingstarted-a25/README.md

 Sample Readme (delete the above when you're ready to submit, and modify the text below with your links and descriptions)
 ---

+Aditri Thakur
+This project shows ...

+## Technical Achievements
+- **Styled page with CSS**: Added rules for the p, li, and a selectors...

+## Design Achievements
+- **Used the Roboto Font from Google Fonts**: I used Roboto as the font for the primary copy text in my site.

 Joshua Cuneo
 http://a1-joshuacuneo.Render.com